AlbertVeli/wasm_sdl2_test/README.md

 # Small test of WebAssembly with SDL2

 A ball is bouncing on the canvas walls while background music is played.
 A sound is played when the ball hits a wall.
-Exit by pressing Esc.
+Exit by closing the tab in the browser.

-This might be a good starting point if you want to create an SDL2 project for the web.
-It has just the basics.
-A minimal HTML-page with a HTML5 canvas which is accessed by SDL2 C-code.
+At the moment I disabled the background music because of some strange sound bug.
+The bounce sound effect kind of works but also sounds distorted.

 ## Requirements
 * [Emscripten SDK](https://webassembly.org/getting-started/developers-guide/)